 The Thredbo 13 Michael Beesley Award was won by Chinh Ho from the Institute of Transport and Logistics Studies, The University of Sydney Business School, Australia for his paper "Metrobuses in Sydney: how high capacity and high frequency services are benefiting the metropolitan fringe" (with Corinne Mulley).
 Honourable mention went to Andrea Rizvi, Department of Urban Planning, Columbia University, USA for her paper "Implementing Bus Rapid Transit: A tale of two Indian cities" (with Elliott Sclar).

-We are pleased to announce that the Thredbo 14 Conference will be held in Chile in 2015.
+We are pleased to announce that the Thredbo 14 Conference will be held from 30 August to 3 September 2015, in Santiago, Chile.
 The conference will be hosted by Pontificia Universidad Católica de Chile, the local director will be Professor Juan Carlos Muñoz.